Gixx/worstpractice.github.io/src/_posts/2020-04-26-diy-dependency-injection-container.md

 #### Autoloader

-Not that far in past, only a decade and a half ago, every PHP project was loud about the autoloading of objects.
+Not that far in past, only a decade and a half ago, every PHP project was loud about the autoload of objects.
 There was a kind of race between masterminds who can create the best, more performing, more fool-proof `__autoload` function.
 I talk about the era, when there were no <a target="_blank" rel="noopener" href="https://stackoverflow.com">Stack Overflow</a>
 (2008), not even <a target="_blank" rel="noopener" href="https://symfony.com/">Symfony Framework</a> (2007) or